Web-Affan-Farooq/Manzarri/README.md

 Create ratings system
-Implement Dynamic animations and smooth scrolling animations along with 3d models in landing page Integrate Order tracking systems whenever any new route is created on admin , make sure to add this route path to the adminPages array in ViewsContext.tsx
+Implement Dynamic animations and smooth scrolling animations along with 3d models in landing page Integrate Order tracking systems

 use this https://www.pinterest.com/pin/689473024237631462/ for creating orders management section in admin dashboard

 Create a basic inventory managemment system that have the following abilities : a single column grid that shows the product ,